Alipsa/maven-utils/README.md

 - InvocationResult the result of running the targets
 - MavenInvocationException if there is a problem with parsing or running maven

+Note that maven need to be installed locally for the maven invoker which is used to run maven to work.
+MavenUtils will first look for the MAVEN_HOME system property, then for the MAVEN_HOME environment variable and if still not found will try to locate the mvn command in the PATH.

 For the methods below an instance of MavenUtils must be created.
 This allows you to pass in a list of RemoteRepositories used for the resolution.
 If you use the default constructor (as in the examples below)